QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade.md

 permalink: /doc/upgrade/
 ---

-Qubes OS Upgrade Guides
+PedOS Upgrade Guides
 =======================

-These guides are for upgrading from one version of Qubes to another.
+These guides are for upgrading from one version of PedOS to another.
-If you're just looking to update your system while staying on the same version, see [Updating Qubes OS].
+If you're just looking to update your system while staying on the same version, see [Updating PedOS].

  * [Upgrading from R1 to R2 Beta 1](/doc/upgrade-to-r2b1/)
  * [Upgrading from R1 to R2 Beta 2](/doc/upgrade-to-r2b2/)